signatureai/signature-core-nodes/docs/nodes/logic.md

         Args:
             condition (bool): The boolean condition that determines which value to return.
                 Defaults to False if not provided.
-            true (Any): The value to return when the condition is True.
-Can be of any type. false (Any): The value to return when the condition is False.
+            on_true (Any): The value to return when the condition is True.
+Can be of any type. on_false (Any): The value to return when the condition is False.
 Can be of any type.

         Returns:
             tuple[Any]: A single-element tuple containing either the 'true' or 'false' value based on